 Plagiarism involves both theft and cheating.
 When someone appropriates, for use in formal course work, the wording, phrasing, or ideas of another, and either accidentally or intentionally fails to acknowledge the debt, it is considered theft.
 Plagiarism is also cheating in that one is creating a false impression about one’s own intelligence, ability, and achievement.
 If students are unsure about what constitutes plagiarism, they should seek help from their instructors and refer to appropriate handbooks.

-All cases of academic dishonesty must be reported to the Provost, who will maintain records on each student who has committed a violation of the policy.
+All cases of academic dishonesty must be reported to the Undergraduate Dean, who will maintain records on each student who has committed a violation of the policy.

 Students who violate the Academic Integrity Policy of University of Jamestown will be subject to disciplinary action.